Palmachim Airbase: Helicopters

-Currently (2025), two squadrons of UH-60 Black Hawk Yanshuf are stationed at the base (see also under "Units").
+There are two squadrons of UH-60 Black Hawk Yanshuf stationed at the base (see also under "Units").
 These are used for troop transport as well as for rescue missions by Unit 669 - heliborne Combat Search and Rescue (CSAR), which is based both on Tel Nof Airbase with its CH-53D Sea Stallion Yasʿur there and on Palmachim with its Black Hawk.

 During 2026, 193 Squadron "Defenders of the West" will reopen at Palmachim.
 It was closed on 31 August 2025, at Ramat David Airbase, and at that time flew several Eurocopter AS565 Panther Atalef maritime patrol, maritime surveillance, and SAR helicopters for the Israeli Navy.
 Upon reopening, it will be equipped with eight SH-60 Seahawk, which were purchased by the IAF and Navy from the US Navy stocks in 2015.
 These were extensively converted and equipped with Israeli systems.

 UAVs

 Israel was an early adopter of drone development and became one of the leading nations in this field alongside the USA.
 The Palmachim Airbase played a special role in this.
 The 200 Squadron "First UAV" was founded here in 1971 and initially used US drones such as the Ryan Firebee Mabat and the Northrop BQM-74 Chukar Telem.
 But in the course of the 1970s, Israel developed its own models such as the Tadiran Mastiff, the IAI Scout Oriole and later the AAI RQ-2 Pioneer and IAI Searcher Hugla, all of which were used for reconnaissance flights – especially over contested areas.